-In addition to the ratios above, the CBN Group is subject to MREL requirements, which are equivalent to CAR and LR regulatory requirement on solo level, excluding buffer requirements.
+In addition to the ratios above, the CBN Group is subject to MREL requirements, which are equivalent to CAR and LR regulatory requirement on solo level.
 The CBN Group does not hold eligible liabilities.

 The quantitative information on all key ratios and metrics is provided in Annex III.
-Higher placements with institutions, an increase in lending book and in securitization position, in combination with lower balance sheet size versus December 31, 2021 would account for decrease in CAR, NSFR and increase in LR.
-LCR remains comparable versus December 31, 2021.
+Lower balance sheet size versus December 31, 2022 in combination with reallocation of funds to Central Bank placement would account for increase in LR, LCR and NSFR.
+The reduction of CAR versus December 31, 2022 is mainly driven by interest income increase leading to higher capital charge for operational risk.
 The CBN Group's ALCO reviews the capital structure on a periodic basis.
 As a part of this review, the ALCO considers the structure of capital and the risks associated with each business line.
 Based on the recommendations of the ALCO, the CBN Group manages its overall capital structure.

 It is CBN policy to inform the DNB6 prior to be able to pay out dividends to its shareholder, after it has received approval from the Supervisory Board.
-During 2022 (similarly with prior years) CBN maintained healthy capital levels and did not utilize any buffers, including P2G, meaning that CBN remained fully compliant with CRD, Art.
+During 2023 (similarly with prior years) CBN maintained healthy capital levels and did not utilize any buffers, including P2G, meaning that CBN remained fully compliant with CRD, Art.
 141.

-The CBN Group's return on assets for 2022 amounted to 7 basis points (versus 6 basis points in 2021).
+The CBN Group's return on assets for 2023 amounted to 1.74% (versus 7 basis points in 2022).